Azure/AppService/_posts/2024-06-01-Announcing-Inbound-IPv6-support.md

 ## Create or update using Azure Resource Manager templates

 To deploy a new app or update an existing app using ARM, you can just set the IPMode to either IPv6 or IPv4AndIPv6. use the new SKU names.
+In this template, you are also creating an App Service plan.
 If you use the template below, replace the values prefixed with REPLACE.
 For the `reserved` property, true = Linux, false = Windows.

 ```javascript
 {